On the hierarchy of natural theories: Reflection Principles and Ordinal Analysis

-The method introduced to prove Theorem \ref{sigma2} easily adapts to rule out \emph{all} descending sequences in another hierarchy of proof-theoretic strength, namely, the one given by $\Pi^1_1$-soundness.
+The method introduced to prove Theorem \ref{sigma2} easily adapts to rule out \emph{all} descending sequences of sufficiently sound theories in another hierarchy of proof-theoretic strength, namely, the one given by $\Pi^1_1$-reflection.
 Recall that a theory is $\Pi^1_1$-sound if all its $\Pi^1_1$ consequences are true.